rmurcek/dotfiles/README.md

   - For Apple Internal Keyboard (and not MSFT Keyboard):
     - right_command -> right_option
     - right_option -> right_command
+- Karabiner-EventViewer should display the updated key codes

 # Terminal Setup
 - Symlink .zshrc and .zprofile to dotfiles versions